||RAT & MOUSE

 dirt, next to the foundation.

-Nuisance Wildlife control does rodent proofing on buildings, we will
+Nuisance Bat and Wildlife control does rodent proofing on buildings, we will

 seal all holes the diameter of a pencil or larger.
 We